-In 2019, the Centre for Science Advice Pacific published a peer-reviewed paper on a range of harvest rates for use in areas of the coast not yet impacted by Sea Otter predation.
+In 2019, the Centre for Science Advice Pacific published a peer-reviewed paper on a range of harvest rates for use in areas of the coast not yet impacted by Sea Otter predation (Lochead et al. 2019).
 The harvest rate currently in use for the commercial fishery is a generic conservative harvest rate for use in data-limited fisheries.
 BC's Red Sea Urchin fishery is not a data-limited fishery.
 Over the last twenty years, the PUHA, DFO, and First Nations have worked together on research projects.
-Data collected from these research projects were used in the development of the scientific paper.
+Data collected from these research projects were used in the development of the Lochead et al. (2019).
 Harvest rate recommendations from the paper are incorporated into the management of the Red Sea Urchin fishery after further consultation with First Nations and Industry.

-Current research is focused on the development of a new multi-species benthic invertebrate monitoring program to collect the data necessary to evaluate stock status for multiple benthic invertebrate stocks, as described in Section 2.5 above.
+Current research is focused on the implementation of the new multi-species benthic invertebrate monitoring program.
+This program was designed to collect the data necessary to evaluate stock status for multiple benthic invertebrate stocks, as described in Section 2.5 above.